 This splash of spring florals is returning for a whole month — ands its night garden, food trail, side show alley and ferris wheel are all coming back, too.

 Every year, when spring hits Toowoomba, the regional city becomes the brightest place in southeast Queensland.
 Blooms blossom, greenery sprouts and flora reaches towards the sun — that's right, it's Carnival of Flowers time.

 Usually, the carnival only runs for ten days.
 In 2021, however, it's sticking around for an entire month.
 Accordingly, mark all of September in your diary — from Wednesday, September 1–Thursday, September 30 — and start planning a weekend trip west.

-In 2021, Toowoomba Carnival of Flowers will celebrate its 72nd year — and yes, the illuminated night garden will return.
+In 2021, Toowoomba Carnival of Flowers will celebrate its 72nd year — and yes, the illuminated night garden will return as well.

 Yes, that means there's no bad time to visit — and you might want to make the trek more than once.
 Indeed, when it comes to scenic spring sights, there's no prettier place to be.
 And, given it takes less than two hours to head up the mountain from Brisbane, it's perfect for a weekend day trip.
 Make a playlist, take a picnic and there's your Saturday or Sunday sorted.

-Naturally, this year's event will be adhering to COVID-19 requirements — so expect some social distancing with your bouquets.
+Naturally, the event will be adhering to COVID-19 requirements — so expect some social distancing with your bouquets.

 Image: Tourism and Events Queensland

 Updated April 20.